Octopress

 {% endcodeblock %}

-Add an optional URL to enable downloading or linking to source.
+4. Add an optional URL for downloading or linking to a source.

 {% codeblock Javascript Array Syntax lang:js http://j.mp/pPUUmW MDN Documentation %}